MEDIA FOR LIBERTY AWARD OVERVIEW

 - For a summary of the key parameters and contest rules, please view the Award Brochure.
 Note that the brochure sets forth a brief overview of the rules.
 You must read and comply with the Official Contest Rules (see below).

-- The Entry Form can be accessed in .pdf format, and must be affixed your entry and received by Liberty Media Corporation no later than
+- The Entry Form can be accessed in .pdf format, and must be affixed to your entry and received by Liberty Media Corporation no later than January 8, 2014.

 - For a detailed description of the required format of your entry, copyright considerations, eligibility requirements, how to enter, and other important information, please view the Official Contest Rules.